timanlemvo/timanlemvo/README.md

 ## Background

 7+ years in enterprise IT at Team Liquid, Stagwell, and Creative Artists Agency.
-Tier III support, identity, endpoints, infrastructure — the full stack of things that break at 2am.
+Tier III support, identity, endpoints, infrastructure.
+The full stack of things that break at 2am.

 Now building toward Systems / DevOps / Cloud Engineering.